 The Australian Financial Complaints Authority (AFCA) can consider a complaint you have about a life insurance or general insurance product.
 Contact AFCA on 1800 931 678 or lodge an online complaint with them.

-Please note: The Australian Financial Complaints Authority (AFCA), replaces the Financial Ombudsman Service, the Superannuation Complaints Tribunal and the Credit and Investments Ombudsman from 1 November 2018.
+Please note: The Australian Financial Complaints Authority (AFCA), replaced the Financial Ombudsman Service, the Superannuation Complaints Tribunal and the Credit and Investments Ombudsman on 1 November 2018.

 - The Minister for Revenue and Financial Services has authorised the establishment and operation of the Australian Financial Complaints Authority (AFCA).

 - AFCA will be the new external dispute resolution scheme for the financial services industry.
 From 1 November 2018, AFCA replaces the Financial Ombudsman Service (FOS), Credit & Investments Ombudsman (CIO) and Superannuation Complaints Tribunal (SCT).
 The SCT, however, will continue in run off mode for a further period to deal with any open disputes it has at the commencement date of AFCA.

 - AFCA will accept new complaints from 1 November 2018.
 All financial firms required to hold membership of an external dispute resolution scheme will be required to join AFCA by no later than 21 September 2018.